Whether the cat walked over the keyboard, the toddler pressed random keys, or simply, the result can be part of Lightroom’s interface going missing.

 My panel is missing!

-If a side panel goes missing, right-click on one of the other panel headers and check the panel name again, or go to Window menu > Panels and select the name of the missing panel.
+If a right-hand panel goes missing in Develop, right-click on one of the other panel headers, click Customize, then tick the box next to the name of the missing panel.
+You can change the order of the panels here too.

 There’s writing in the corner of my photo!